CNAChino/call-event-service/README.md

 * Latitude
 * Longtitude

 For version 1.0, the events received are discarded.
-In next version, a feature to publish events to **Apache Kafka** will be included..
+In the next version, a feature to publish events to **Apache Kafka** will be included..

 Call Event Service 1.0 is a prototype to integrate the following technologies:
 1. Spring Boot - for running the application and application configuration.